 Bloating: we’ve all been there.
 It’s that oh-so-familiar, overly-stuffed feeling we get after one too many Maki rolls at all you can eat sushi.
 It makes our abdominal area feel puffy, swollen and uncomfortable—and for many of us, it’s something we experience on a fairly consistent basis.

 Experiencing bloating at the end of the day, or even after every meal, are both signs that your digestive system could need some extra attention and care.
 While it’s a frustrating problem to deal with, there are simple ways to get relief and decrease how often your stomach feels swollen and uncomfortable.
-We interviewed Saira and Trista to answer the most common questions they get about bloating!
+We interviewed Saira to answer the most common questions they get about bloating!

 What is bloating?